twoPointers/Poject350/README.md

     resultapi/:
   - stuId ( `localhost:8000/resultapi/?stuId=2017331001` )
-  - semester ( `localhost:8000/resultapi/?semester= 2` - to Filter only results of 2nd semester)
+  - semester ( `localhost:8000/resultapi/?semester=2` - to Filter only results of 2nd semester)
-  - isMajor ( `localhost:8000/resultapi/?isMajor= true` - to Filter only results of 'Major' courses,in case of 'minor' put `false` )
+  - isMajor ( `localhost:8000/resultapi/?isMajor=true` - to Filter only results of 'Major' courses,in case of 'minor' put `false` )
-  - isLab ( `localhost:8000/resultapi/?isLab= true` - to Filter only results of 'Lab' courses,in case of 'theory' put `false` )
+  - isLab ( `localhost:8000/resultapi/?isLab=true` - to Filter only results of 'Lab' courses,in case of 'theory' put `false` )
-  - credit ( `localhost:8000/resultapi/?credit= 3` - to Filter only results of `3.00` credit courses)
+  - credit ( `localhost:8000/resultapi/?credit=3` - to Filter only results of `3.00` credit courses)

 to apply Multiple filters, use `&` between the filters
 example: `localhost:8000/resultapi/?stuId=2017331001&semester= 2&isMajor= true`